-- WARNING: If you do not follow these instructions exactly, a fire or explosion may result causing property damage, personal injury or loss of life. - A. This appliance has a pilot that must be lighted by hand.
+- WARNING: If you do not follow these instructions exactly, a fire or explosion may result causing property damage, personal injury or loss of life. - A. This appliance has a pilot which must be lighted by pushing the ignitor button.
 When lighting the pilot, follow these instructions exactly. - B. BEFORE LIGHTING smell all around the appliance area for gas.
 Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor.